-Rebuttal to expected arguments of the opposition
+Rebuttal to Expected Arguments of the Opposition

 Advocacy requires thinking about the likely opposition to one's position.
-Antony tires to inoculate the crowd against future statements by Brutus and his group:
+Antony tries to inoculate the crowd against future statements by Brutus and his group:

 Good friends, sweet friends, let me not stir you up To such a sudden flood of mutiny.
-They that have done this deed are honorable; What private griefs they have, alas!
-I know not, That made them do it; they are wise and honorable, And will, no doubt, with reasons answer you.
-I come not, friends, to steal away your hearts: I am no orator, as Brutus is; But, as you know me all, a plain blunt man, That love my friend; and that they know full well That gave me public leave to speak of him.51
+They that have done this deed are honorable.
+What private griefs they have, alas, I know not, That made them do it.
+They are wise and honorable And will no doubt with reasons answer you.
+I come not, friends, to steal away your hearts.
+I am no orator, as Brutus is, But, as you know me all, a plain blunt man That love my friend, and that they know full well That gave me public leave to speak of him (Act 3, Sc.
+2, Lines 222-32).

-Antony prepares the crowd to reject-or better yet, to refuse to hear-whatever reasons Brutus and his allies may later try to offer in defense of the slaying.
-The "honorable" men have

-"private griefs" against Caesar, not concerns for their country.
-They'll have reasons, and will employ Brutus' oratorical powers to induce the citizens to accept them, rather than stick with the plain blunt truth offered by Antony.
+Antony prepares the crowd to reject-or better yet, to refuse to hear whatever reasons Brutus and his allies may later try to offer in defense of the slaying.
+The "honorable" men have "private griefs" against Caesar, not concerns for their country.
+They will employ Brutus's oratorical powers to induce the citizens to accept their "reasons," rather than stick with the plain blunt truth offered by Antony.

-Antony addresses an important question in advocacy, i.e., how to deal with anticipated efforts of an adversary to refute one's case.
-Antony suggests to the audience that it be wary of anything offered by the opposition.
-He does not state the likely reasons they'll be given, but undermines any rebuttal that they might hear by suggesting first, that any reason is just the product of personal grievances and not the public interest; and second, that Brutus will try to make his case by the suspect arts of oratory, rather than by the plain truth of the matter.
+Antony addresses an important question in advocacy: how to deal with anticipated efforts to refute one's case.
+Antony suggests that the audience be wary of anything offered by the opposition.
+He does not state the reasons they will be given, but undermines any rebuttal that they might hear by suggesting first that any reason is just the product of personal grievances and not the public interest, and that Brutus will try to make his case by the suspect arts of oratory, rather than by the plain truth of the matter.

-This works for Antony, who is so able to arouse the crowd emotionally that he does not have to worry about its listening to reasoned argument; after his speech, the people have no desire to engage in rational discussion (as dramatically evidenced by the next scene in the play, in which Cinna the poet is attacked because he has the same name as Cinna the conspirator).
+This works for Antony, who is so able to arouse the crowd emotionally that he does not have to worry about its listening to reasoned argument; after his speech, the people have no desire to engage in rational discussion (as dramatically evidenced by the next scene, in which Cinna the poet is attacked because he has the same name as Cinna the conspirator) (Act 3, Sc.
+3).
 Advocacy outside the no-holds-barred political arena may require a more carefully plotted plan for de-sensitizing the audience to expected adversarial rebuttal, one that may include a spelling out, with some degree of detail, of the adversary's expected reply and an analysis of its flaws.

-Rhetorical style
+Rhetorical Style

 Some of Antony's rhetorical techniques have been mentioned above, such as his use of the ironic refrain about his respect for the "honorable men" who claimed Caesar was ambitious.
-Later in the speech they are referred to as "the honorable men whose daggers stabb'd Caesar."
+Later in the speech they are referred to as "the honorable men whose daggers stabbed Caesar."
 By turning the crowd's attention to the violent killing, Antony leads the crowd to conclude that the word "honorable" loses all meaning when applied to this dishonorable act.